 • This is a tenth EURO appearance for the Netherlands, champions in 1988.

 • This is a first competitive meeting for the teams, whose two previous fixtures were both friendlies.

-• The sides first met in Rotterdam on 24 May 2008, goals from Dirk Kuyt (24), Klaas-Jan Huntelaar (38) and Ryan Babel (64) earning Marco van Basten's home side a 3-0 victory at at the Stadion Feijenoord against a Ukraine side coached by Oleksiy Mykhailychenko.
+• The sides first met in Rotterdam on 24 May 2008, goals from Dirk Kuyt (24), Klaas-Jan Huntelaar (38) and Ryan Babel (64) earning Marco van Basten's home team a 3-0 victory at the Stadion Feijenoord against a Ukraine side coached by Oleksiy Mykhailychenko.
 Van Basten and Mykhailychenko had been on opposing sides in the final of EURO '88, the Dutchman scoring a famous volley in a 2-0 victory against the Soviet Union.

 • Both coaches had changed by the time the teams reconvened for another friendly at the Donbass Arena in Donetsk on 11 August 2010.
 Bert van Marwijk's visitors, playing their first match since losing the FIFA World Cup final to Spain, took a 73rd-minute lead through Jeremain Lens, but Oleksandr Aliyev levelled two minutes later for Ukraine, who were then coached – for the last time – by Myron Markevich.

 • Current Ukraine coach Andriy Shevchenko featured in both those games.
 Andriy Pyatov played 90 minutes in the Donetsk draw.